fbratten/fbratten/README.md

 Agent framework and platform for creations - an adaptive creation engine where the AI learns continuously.
 An AI interaction and workflow SaaS.
 A playground for self-healing workflows.
 An agent platform using federate learning for info retrieval...
 Fun stuff!!!

+Check implemented features of the AI system <a href="https://fbratten.github.io/spine-showcase/demos/">SPINE</a> for multi-agent management.

 ## 📊 My GitHub Stats

 <p align="center">